 - University Counsel

-All UMB faculty, staff, and students will be eventually required to enroll in Duo in order access MFA protected applications.
-The first phase of implementation will be restricted to highly-privileged users of eUMB and SIMS/Banner, Office 365, ImageNow, and VPN.
+All UMB faculty, staff, and students will eventually bw required to enroll in Duo to access MFA-protected applications.
+The first phase of implementation will be restricted to highly privileged users of eUMB and SIMS/Banner, Office 365, ImageNow, and VPN.

 Duo's self-enrollment process makes it easy to register your phone or tablet and install the application on your device.
 You can complete your enrollment here.
 After completing the process, you can test the authentication process by visiting this link.

 If you do not self-enroll before your account has been enabled to use Duo, you will be redirected to the enrollment process the first time you try to log in to a Duo-enabled system.

 FAQs and Tips

 You can use a landline or a tablet.
 Duo also lets you link multiple devices to your account, so you can use your mobile phone, a landline, and/or a tablet.
 We suggest that you enroll more than one device for redundancy in the event that a device is lost or unavailable.